Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

 ## 📌 Key ScanCode table:
-### the secondary code is always "00" when there are only 2 digits in "Code",
+### When you see only 2 digits in "Code" = the secondary code is always "00".
-### otherwise it's specified !
+### if otherwise, it's specified with the secondary code shown.
 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)

 <div align="center">